The Oberoi Mumbai

 All forward facing rooms of the property have striking views over the ocean and along the Marine Drive esplanade locally known as The Queens Necklace for its beautiful street-light illumination after sunset.

 The property itself has all the facilities one would expect of a hotel of this calibre.
 The comprehensive renovation has resulted in three new restaurants including Ziya, an Indian concept restaurant under the direction of Michelin–starred chef Vineet Bhatia of Rasoi fame.
-There is also a dazzling spa for exclusive use by hotel guests.This hotel is perfect for enjoying the buzz of Mumbai and is an especially convenient stop for shopping – right next to the Oberoi’s own shopping center.
+There is also a dazzling spa for exclusive use by hotel guests.This hotel is perfect for enjoying the buzz of Mumbai and is an especially convenient stop for shopping – right next to the Oberoi’s own shopping centre.

 The Oberoi Mumbai offers 214 Rooms and 73 Suites.
 All rooms feature dark oak wood floors, walnut furniture, hand tufted rugs and commissioned oil paintings.
 Technological features include an iPod docking station, a High Definition Media Interface (HDMI) hub in the writing desk to connect electronic devices to the TV and Wi-Fi.